 In the history of skateboarding, the sport experienced numerous highs and lows.
 But still, it continued to become more popular thanks to new developments that made it better over the years.

 Skateboarding is fun, and it’s for everyone.
-Haven’t tried skateboarding yet?
+Haven’t you tried skateboarding yet?
 After reading this article, I bet you want to try riding some skateboards now.
 Good luck and enjoy the ride!

 Hi, I am Charles Harris.
 I opened this site to write as much as I can about my biggest passion – skateboarding!